philTornquist/Composed/README.md

 	Nothing > Number

-The conversion is required for Composed to know what data type you want Nothing to be and more importantly the conversion you are trying to call.
+The conversion is required for Composed to know what data type you want and more importantly the conversion you are trying to call.

 ###Generics
 Composed supports single-type generic data definitions.
 The linked-list definition is a generic data definition: